Maryam189/Book-Inventory-Program/README.md

    - If no copies are available, it notifies the user.

 4. Error Handling:
-   - The program includes basic error handling for setting invalid values, such as negative publication years or copy counts.
+   - The program includes basic error handling for handling invalid values, such as negative publication years or copy counts.

 ## How to Run